 Karpenisi by Public Transport

-Disclaimer: Like most travels on High Heels and a Backpack, this adventure to Karpenisi was self-funded and not sponsored.
-This article may contain affiliate links.
-This means that if you choose to make a purchase through some links here, I will obtain a small amount of commission charged at no extra cost to you.
+Disclaimer: This article may contain affiliate links.
+This means that if you choose to make a purchase through some links here, I will obtain a small amount of commission.
+This is charged at no extra cost to you.